-Description In-network coverage Out-of-network coverage Outpatient substance related 80% (of the negotiated charge) 80% (of the recognized charge) disorders office visits to a per visit per visit physician or behavioral health provider (Includes telemedicine consultations) Coverage is provided under the same terms, conditions as any other illness .
+Description In-network coverage Out-of-network coverage Outpatient substance related 80% (of the negotiated charge) 60% (of the recognized charge) disorders office visits to a per visit per visit physician or behavioral health provider Coverage is provided under the same terms, conditions as any Coverage is provided under the same terms, conditions as any (Includes telemedicine consultations) other illness . other illness .
+Other outpatient substance related disorder services 80% (of the negotiated charge) per visit 60% (of the recognized charge) per visit Partial hospitalization treatment Coverage is provided under the same terms, conditions as any other illness .
 Coverage is provided under the same terms, conditions as any other illness .
-No policy year deductible applies Other outpatient substance related disorder services 80% (of the negotiated charge) per visit 60% (of the recognized charge) per visit Partial hospitalization treatment Coverage is provided under the same terms, conditions as any other illness .
-Coverage is provided under the same terms, conditions as any other illness .
-Intensive outpatient program No policy year deductible applies
+Intensive outpatient program